 - Plans and Surveys.
 This frame lists the available floor plans and survey paths to be included in the report.
 Depending on where and when the surveys were conducted, you may want to check all or only some of the survey checkboxes.
 By default, the selection is the same as in the main application window.
 If you are working with a predictive model, data from this model is shown as a "Virtual Data" item.
 If you are working with a survey that contains spectrum analysis data, that data is shown as a "Spectrum Data" item.
 At the bottom of this frame, you can also see the indication of the Current AP selection mode, which tells you if the report will be generated for all or for only the selected APs.
 Again, the selection is the same as in the main application window.
-If you want to change the AP selection mode, close the report dialog and change the mode, using the corresponding buttons on the tool bar of the main window.
+If you want to change the AP selection mode, close the report dialog and change the mode, using the corresponding buttons on the toolbar of the main window.
 By default, TamoGraph merges the data collected during all the selected surveys.
 Check Don't merge surveys if you want to get a separate report for each of the survey paths.
 This might be useful if you want to generate a report illustrating the changes in WLAN characteristics depending on varying conditions, e.g. multiple surveys of the same office when you test different AP placements at the deployment stage.
 Normally, Don't merge surveys should not be checked. - Project information.
 Use the Surveyor, Location, and Description fields to specify additional information about your project. - Visualizations.
 This list allows you to select which visualizations you would like to see in the report by checking or unchecking the corresponding boxes.
 Check Map with no visualizations if you would like to have the original site map / floor plan included.
 Add per-AP visualizations is an important option that allows you to add additional visualizations for each of the selected APs.
-For example, if you want to create a report for five APs and include the Signal Level visualization with the Add per-AP visualizations option, the report will contain one cumulative signal level visualization for all of the five APs and, additionally, five separate visualizations for each of the APs.
-Without the Add per-AP visualizations option, the report will contain only one cumulative signal level visualization that includes data on all of the five APs.
+For example, if you want to create a report for five APs and include the Signal Level visualization with the Add per-AP visualizations option, the report will contain one cumulative signal level visualization for all the five APs and, additionally, five separate visualizations for each of the APs.
+Without the Add per-AP visualizations option, the report will contain only one cumulative signal level visualization that includes data on all the five APs.
 The Add per-AP visualizations option is available only when the Don't merge surveys option is turned off.
+The Split visualizations by band option makes the application generate separate visualizations for each band.
+For example, when this option is enabled, if a certain location is covered by three APs in three frequency bands (2.4, 5, and 6 GHz), then the Signal Level visualization would produce three separate heatmaps for the three bands.
+When this option is disabled, a single heatmap would show the strongest signal, regardless of the specific band.